 Ross's decades of experience naturally led to work behind both camera and stage.
 For longtime friend Lucille Ball, Ross directed a large number of episodes of both Here's Lucy and The Lucy Show along with a number of episodes from other series and network pilots.
 For the stage he directed Moliere's A Doctor in Spite of Himself and single-handedly produced, scored, and conducted Wincelberg's The Windows of Heaven.
 Ross's talent for characterization put him in high demand as a television guest star, and he accepted roles in Columbo, Night Gallery, Barnaby Jones, and Hawaii Five-0, plus dozens of made-for television features and specials including two successful Wild, Wild West reunion movies.
 He returned to radio, doing specials for the armed services and starring in the rare dramas of the era such as The CBS Radio Mystery Theatre.
 All through the seventies and early eighties his talent for dialects kept him extremely busy doing voice-over work and animation.
 Looking at the amount of work he completed, anyone who didn't know Ross Martin had changed his priorities with respect to his career would have never been able to guess.

-In July, 1981 Ross's heart condition sadly proved fatal and at the age of sixty-one, Ross with some of his creations one of Hollywood's most respected figures was gone.
+In July, 1981 Ross's heart condition sadly proved fatal and at the age of sixty-one, one of Hollywood's most respected figures was gone.
 He left behind almost 800 appearances in television and film, and more than 1500 in radio for us to watch, listen to, and admire, and from which to learn.
 A number of his character performances are archived at and used by University of Southern California's School of Cinema-Television students in their media education.
 His series still run on national television today.
 His dialect ability is the standard by which Hollywood trains its future thespians, and current stars such as Dana Carvey name him as a major career influence.

 Ross Martin's humanitarianism, extensive contribution as a television pioneer, and strength of character both in real life and his chosen roles remain with us today, embodied in the very fibre of any medium in which he performed.